Credit (HELOC) Dataset¶

 feat_imp = pd.Series(importances, index=feature_names).sort_values(ascending=False)

-print("\nTop 5 features distinguishing the domains:")
+print("\nTop 5 features distinguishing the datasets:")

 print(feat_imp.head(5))